 Waddington, D and Kendrick, P, Research into the improvement of the management of helicopter noise , Project Report, DEFRA, London, (2008)

-5. Fields JM, Powell CA. Community reactions to helicopter noise: results from an experimental study.
+5 Fields JM, Powell CA. Community reactions to helicopter noise: results from an experimental study.
 Langley: NASA Langley Research Center, (1987).

-Powell CA. Subjective Field Study of Response to Impulsive Helicopter Noise, NASA Technical Paper 1833, (1981)
+Powell C.A.
+Subjective Field Study of Response to Impulsive Helicopter Noise, NASA Technical Paper 1833, (1981)

 Fields J.M. and Powell C.A.
 Community reactions to helicopter noise: Results from an experimental study, Journal of the Acoustical Society of America, 82, 479-492, (1987)